Garethp/vim/README.md

  * In Visual Mode and Normal Mode, the `Tab` key will indent the selected lines
  * The `Shift-Tab` combination unindents lines
  * Ale has been configured to lint PHP to `PSR-2` standards
+ * `Ctrl-/` has been mapping to have NERDCommenter toggle comments in Normal, Visual and Insert Mode

 ## Using the plugins